UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 1. On GitHub through the repo's code commit view
 **On your computer**
 2. In Jupyter Lab through the repo's code commit view
-3. On your local machine using `git log`
+3. In the terminal using `git log`

 Notes: Do you remember the commit messages that we used to write at the time of making a commit, for saving the state of a project?